lingtalfi/Light_Nugget/doc/pages/conception-notes.md

 - getNugget (string nuggetId, string relPath): array

-This is based on the following convention, where a nugget is stored in a [babyYaml](https://github.com/lingtalfi/BabyYaml) file located in a so-called **nugget dir**, such as:
+This method is based on naming conventions, and the nugget is stored in a [babyYaml](https://github.com/lingtalfi/BabyYaml) file.

-- nugget_dir: $plugin:$suggestionPath
+- **nuggetId**: $plugin:$suggestionPath

 With: